 Black Spot Program

-The Black Spot Program is an infrastructure investment program that:
+The Black Spot Program is an annual infrastructure investment program that:

-The Australian Government funds the Infrastructure Investment Black Spot Program.
-Funding is subject to annual approval by the Minister for Infrastructure, Transport and Regional Development.
+The Australian Government funds the Black Spot Program.
+Funding is subject to the Minister for Infrastructure, Transport and Regional Development's approval.

-Everyone is encouraged to submit a nomination to the Department for Infrastructure and Transport.
-This includes local road authorities, community groups, associations, road user groups, industry and individuals.
+Everyone is encouraged to nominate a black spot to the Department for Infrastructure and Transport.
+This includes:

 Everyone is encouraged to submit a nomination.
 You can nominate either: